ln-komandur/linux-utils/common-mountpoints.md

 `sudo mount -a` # *Check if the fstab edits are good and partitions can be mounted at their new mount points*

+If necessary execute `sudo systemctl daemon-reload` or `reboot` for fstab edits to take effect

 ## Add other users to the group of the user who is going to own the mount point (in this case the superuser) to share common files

 `sudo gpasswd -a <another-user> <first-user's-group>` # *First-user's-group is the group of those mount points*